Omega-3 Dosage: How Much EPA and DHA Should I Take?

 Decades of research studies converge on the findings that omega-3 fatty acids eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA) provide important benefits for cellular and metabolic health throughout the lifespan.1,2 Upon learning of these benefits, one of the first things people want to know is, how much EPA and DHA should I take to meet my daily needs?
 While this may seem like a simple question, because several factors contribute to an individual’s omega-3 status, the answer can be quite complicated.

-While these generalized recommendations are helpful, they fail to account for a number of known genetic and environmental variables that affect how efficiently the body metabolizes omega-3s, and often lead to considerable variation between individuals.6 Coupled with the evidence that larger doses of EPA and DHA are safe, well-tolerated, and more effective for increasing omega-3 blood levels than modest doses, it stands to reason that many individuals would benefit from consuming a considerably higher dose than those recommended.7
+Evidence that larger doses of EPA and DHA are safe, well-tolerated, and more effective for increasing omega-3 blood levels than modest doses lead us to reason that many individuals would benefit from consuming a higher dose than the minimum 500 mg recommended.6

 Virtually all our cells depend on omega-3 fatty acids EPA and DHA

-The average human body is composed of approximately 37 trillion cells and virtually all of them depend on EPA and DHA for maintaining daily cellular activities.8,9 Although humans are able to synthesize EPA and DHA from alpha-linoleic acid (ALA)—a fatty acid precursor found in flaxseed, walnuts, and canola oil—because ALA’s conversion into EPA and DHA is very low, it is generally recommended that EPA and DHA be consumed directly through dietary sources including cold-water fatty fish and/or fish oil supplements.10,11
+The average human body is composed of approximately 37 trillion cells and virtually all of them depend on EPA and DHA for maintaining daily cellular activities.7,8 Although humans are able to synthesize EPA and DHA from alpha-linoleic acid (ALA)—a fatty acid precursor found in flaxseed, walnuts, and canola oil, for example—because ALA’s conversion into EPA and DHA is very low, it is generally recommended that EPA and DHA be consumed directly through dietary sources including cold-water fatty fish and/or fish oil supplements.9,10

-Importantly, because organs are made up of cells, consuming sufficient EPA and DHA allows organs to function more optimally, which is associated with greater general health.
+Importantly, because organs are made up of cells, consuming sufficient EPA and DHA allows organs to function better, which is associated with greater general health.
 (For more information about omega-3 benefits, refer to “An Introduction to Omega-3 Fats”.)

-In sum, the intake of fatty acids influences many aspects of health and disease because of their diverse roles as structural lipids in every cell and as signaling precursors throughout the body.13
+In sum, the intake of fatty acids influences many aspects of health because of their diverse roles as structural lipids in every cell and as signaling precursors throughout the body.12

 Evidence demonstrates larger doses of EPA and DHA are safe and potentially more effective

 Despite the body’s significant need for EPA and DHA, most of the clinical trials evaluating the effects of EPA+DHA have used smaller doses ranging between 250 mg to 1000 mg per day.
-However, accumulating evidence suggests that larger doses are safe and effective, and that doses less than 2000 mg of EPA+DHA per day may not be enough to experience the full benefits of omega-3s.
-14–16
+However, accumulating evidence suggests that larger doses are safe and effective, and that doses less than 2000 mg of EPA+DHA per day may not be enough to experience the full benefits of omega-3s.13-15 While obtaining omega-3s from cold-water oil fish is valuable, supplementing with a concentrated omega-3 product like Nordic Naturals® Ultimate Omega can offer a more consistent, pure, and efficient way to meet your daily needs.

 Omega-3 blood testing: Important numbers to know

-Previous research found the average non-supplementing American had an omega-3 index value between 4 to 5 %, which is well below cardioprotective levels.
-Given that experts typically recommend targeting an omega-3 index between 8% and 12%, these results suggest that the average American would benefit from increasing their omega-3 index through supplementation.19,23,24
+Previous research found the average non-supplementing American had an omega-3 index value between 4 to 5 %, which is well below protective levels.
+Given that experts typically recommend targeting an omega-3 index between 8% and 12%, these results suggest that the average American would benefit from increasing their omega-3 index through supplementation.17,19,20

 Safety concerns: Is there such a thing as too much omega-3s?

 Another frequently asked question concerning omega-3 dosage is the maximum amount of omega-3s a person can safely consume.
-Based on their assessment of the available research, the European Food Safety Authority (EFSA) contends supplemental intakes of up to 5000 mg per day are generally well-tolerated and do not increase the risks of adverse health complications, such as prolonged bleeding or cardiovascular disease (CVD).7
+Based on their assessment of the available research, the U.S. FDA and European Food Safety Authority (EFSA) contends supplemental intakes of up to 5000 mg per day are generally well-tolerated, when used as intended, and do not increase the risks of adverse health complications.6

 With respect to the safety of omega-3 fish oil, a more important consideration than dosage is the oxidative stability of the product.
-Oxidative rancidity occurs when the double bonds of a fatty acid molecule react with oxygen and break down, forming a free radical and a chemical group that contribute to the ‘fishy smell’ often associated with less fresh fish oil.
+Oxidative rancidity occurs when the double bonds of a fatty acid molecule react with oxygen and break down, forming a free radical and a chemical group that contribute to the ‘fishy smell’ and ‘fishy burps’ that are often associated with less fresh fish oil.

 Omega-3 dosage recommendations: